The title promises answers to your reader's questions

 - "The ABC of Content Marketing: Strategies to make your site work from A-Z " (Mentions a specific number which conveys credibility)

 When coming up with a good title, you don't have to re-invent the wheel.
 For example, magazine covers can be a good source to help you find your blog title.
 They are short, concise and are set to draw the readers' attention.
-I got my first example of a title from the September 2013 issue of Canadian House & Home: "Before & After: You won't believe it's a Basement!"
+I got my first example of a title issue of Canadian House & Home: "Before & After: You won't believe it's a Basement!"

 Beware of overdoing it, though.
 Keep your audience in mind.
 If you're writing elaborate articles for a science magazine website you might want to avoid titles like: "You will never believe, what level of C02 is found in the stratosphere", simply because it might be too catchy to attract the more scientifically oriented audience you're writing for.